 Ricotta Cake (Gluten-Free)

-Easy Gluten-Free Almond Ricotta Cake is soft, moist, light, and fluffy, and everyone will love it.
-Made with creamy ricotta cheese and almond flour, it has a soft texture that pairs well with fresh fruit, a dusting of powdered sugar, or simply enjoyed on its own.
+Gluten-Free Almond Ricotta Cake is soft, moist, and fluffy, and everyone will love it.
+Made with creamy ricotta cheese and almond flour, it has a soft texture that pairs well with many toppings.
 Easy to prepare and bake, this ricotta cake is a versatile recipe that works for both everyday baking and special gatherings.
-It’s topped with a blueberry sauce that adds richness and pairs perfectly with the ricotta cheese.

 Jump to Recipe